 The pools up top are the hottest and gradually cool as they make their way down to the river.
 There are a couple river bottom pools which can be mixed with river water for those hotter summer days.

 To get to the hot springs you’ll start at the Pine Flat Campground which has 26 sites and the usual amenities for a paid campground.
 There are signs for the hot springs which will take you down a quarter mile long trail to the rivers edge.
 The trail is steep and loose so you’ll want to wear shoes.

-From here you’ll have your choice of three different natural rock lined pools of varying temperature.
+From here you’ll have your choice of several natural rock lined pools of varying temperature.

 Idaho Rocky Mountain Ranch